datadaveshin/CSS-exploration/README.md

 [![Jungle King](https://img.youtube.com/vi/flYEqNNSWGs/0.jpg)](https://www.youtube.com/watch?v=flYEqNNSWGs)

 **_Fig.
-4. In the 1980s parallax effects were used to give a better sense of motion in video games._**
+4. Click above to see 1980s parallax effects that were used to give a better sense of motion in video games._**

 ##Parallax-scrolling for websites
 For the web, in the most simple sense, I would describe parallax scrolling as the appearance of motion caused by a faster moving foreground element as compared to a slower moving element between the foreground and the background.
 However, what I call 'parallax-like' (one group of elements move while others remain on a static background) is still a cool effect.